comp110-lytle/comp110/site/resources/syllabus.md

 * Asking for help on an assignment or assessment on GroupMe, or any other mobile or web application, groupchat, or forum.
 * Talking about specific assignments with peers in the course or anyone outside the course with the exception of UTAs.
-* Looking at someone else's screen, whether in person or shared remotely, while working on a an assignment.
+* Looking at someone else's screen, whether in person or shared remotely, while working on an assignment.
 Letting someone else look at or share your screen.
 * Copying code found on any website or community such as StackOverflow, Github, Chegg, or CourseHero.
 * Sharing or reusing code with any peer currently in the course or anyone who has previously taken the course.